 To get ourselves oriented and get a feel for how data is processed with DRAGONS, we will run a full reduction on our sample data.
-The full tutorial using this data can be found at https://dragons.readthedocs.io/projects/niriimg-drtutorial/en/stable/index.html.
+The full tutorial for reducing NIRI data can be found at .

 Here, we go through the steps with a bit less discussion than in the full tutorial as the purpose is simply to provide some context and an idea of a typical data reduction flow to those who have not experience it before.